ptigwe/lh-vector/README.md

 Changes:
 ============
-- Added an extra description for rational numbers using the GNUMP library to provide a rational number with integer values for the numerator and denominator of arbitrary length.
-- An extra make rule was added to compile the program for the GNUMP library.

-_'make inlh'_ -- Compiles the program using the provided mp library

-_'make inglh'_ -- Compiles the program using the GMUMP library
+- Added tests for the paths for the 6x6 cyclic polytope, with the missing labels 1 _'path/path-input'_ and 12 _'path/path-input12'_

+- Modified the _'path/gen-path'_ script, the generated path for each of the labels is stored in _'path/lh-inputk'_, where k is either 1 or 12, and the output from _'../inlh -i'_ is stored in _'path/lh-outputk'_